 The CollisionCheck module is an optional on-board module of the rc_cube and is licensed with any of the modules ItemPick and BoxPick (Section 6.2.3) or CADMatch (Section 6.2.5) and SilhouetteMatch (Section 6.2.4).
-Otherwise it requires a separate CollisionCheck license (Section 9.5) to be purchased.
+Otherwise it requires a separate CollisionCheck Iicense (Section 9.5) to be purchased.

-The module provides an easy way to check if a gripper is in collision with a load carrier or other detected objects (only in combination with CADMatch (Section 6.2.5) and SilhouetteMatch (Section 6.2.4)).
+The module provides an easy way to check if a gripper is in collision with a load carrier, the point cloud (ony in combination with CADMatch), or other detected objects (only in combination with CADMatch (Section 6.2.5) and SilhouetteMatch (Section 6.2.4)).
 It is integrated with the ItemPick and BoxPick (Section 6.2.3) and CADMatch (Section 6.2.5) and SilhouetteMatch (Section 6.2.4) modules, but can be used as standalone product.
 The models of the grippers for collision checking have to be defined in the GripperDB (Section 6.4.3) module.